freemocap/freemocap_foundation/docs/funding/proposals/2024-06-03-aws-imagine/2024-06-03-aws-imagine-proposal-proper copy.md

 - We have over 16,000 reports sent to a secure server from the software on shutdown, showing location and volume of our users across the world-- over 3800 unique users in over 100 countries.
 Further interrogating these reports reveals deeper reveal insights of issues users have encountered.
 (Note -  we receive user consent via a highly visible 'Opt Out' toggle on the welcome screen)
 - We have 2400 users in the FreeMoCap Discord server.
 The contents of the server's messages are routinely examined to extract bug reports for fixes, pain points to revise documentation, and new tools or solutions to consider in development.

-FreeMoCap is a data-rich endeavor at its core.

-- The fundamental purpose of the tool is to transform camera data into 3d point data, a complex, multi-step process that saves rich outputs at every step.
-- We have over 16,000 reports sent "home" from the software on shutdown, showing location and volume of our users across the world-- >3800 unique users in over 100 countries.
-Further interrogating these reports reveals deeper reveal insights of issues users have encountered.
-- We have 2400 users in the FreeMoCap Discord server.
-The contents of the server's messages are routinely examined to extract bug reports for fixes, pain points to revise documentation, and new tools or solutions to consider in development.

-Integration with AI
-In addition to the above, we also have a wealth of generative AI-specific data from 6 undergraduate courses across 3 universities.

-- AI assignments from JKL courses
-- Discord activity from Jon courses
-- Project management from Capstone

-PII -

-___
 ### 2.3 What are the intended outcomes of your project?
 What new capabilities would it unlock for your organization?
 (200-350 words)